inaimathi/langnostic/resources/posts/making-llms-do-what-you-want.md

 ### Goals

 The ultimate goal here is better, more composeable scaffolding.
 I think I've tipped my hand a bit in terms of what I'm currently using this for by showing you the concrete JSON and CSS selector examples.
-Details left as an exercise for the reader for now.
+Details left as an exercise for the reader, at least for now.
 I've got a few bigger ones in mind though.
 Keeping cards close to my chest for now, but you can probably guess at least one or two of them based on [my github](https://github.com/inaimathi/).

 As always, I'll let you know how it goes.